vishadshah/Linux-Kernel-Module-Hacking/README.md

 Modified TCP Module of Linux Kernel(v4.4) to transfer files in user space and achieved a throughput of 10.6Mbps over a 100 Mbps link with 20% loss and 400ms delay.
 Redesigned TCP congestion control algorithm in TCP Veno in on shell script and C.

+Step by Step execution can be found in this video: https://www.youtube.com/watch?v=iUtpAfGzOM0&t=2s

 Team Members:
 1 - Vishad Shah
 2 - Pavan Athreya